5 reasons your website is slow

 1. Bad Hosting

-Websites needs to be stored in a specialized computer called a server and be always ready to respond to requests from visitors.
-Web hosting companies provide this service for a monthly fee but not all hosting providers are created equal, a slow connection or poor infrastructure can lead to loading problems and even downtime.
-There are many hosting solutions available but when the website content matters, choosing the cheapest option is not a solution at all.
+They say “You get what you pay for” and it is true for hosting, choosing the cheapest hosting option is not a good solution at all.
 Most small websites share a server with other websites, this is called shared hosting, the more websites hosted in a single server, the slower your website will respond.
 Some websites use dedicated servers that cost more but are faster and can handle heavy traffic.
+There are other factors like processing power, disk speeds and memory.
+The resources and the connection quality of the host will determine the loading times for all your pages.

 2. Social Media Buttons